-For QIs that related to providers, the HCUP data were used for national and State-level discharge denominator counts.
-For QIs that related to geographic areas, population ZIP-Code-level counts from demographic update data provided by Nielsen (a vendor that compiles and adds value to the U.S. Bureau of Census data) were used for denominator counts.
-Nielsen uses intracensus methods to estimate household and demographic statistics for geographic areas (The Nielsen Company).
-We also used the Nielsen population data for risk adjustment by age and sex for the area-based QIs.
+- For QIs that related to providers, the HCUP data were used for national and State-level discharge denominator counts. - o For data year 2015, numerator and denominator counts for QI rates were based on HCUP data from January 1 through September 30, 2015. - For QIs that related to geographic areas, population ZIP-Code-level counts from demographic update data provided by Claritas (a vendor that compiles and adds value to the U.S. Bureau of Census data) were used for denominator counts.
+Claritas uses intra-census methods to estimate household and demographic statistics for geographic areas (Claritas).
+We also used the Claritas population data for risk adjustment by age and sex for the area-based QIs. - For data year 2015, numerator counts for QI rates were based on HCUP data from January 1 through September 30, 2015.
+Population denominators were multiplied by 0.75 to adjust for the nine-month numerator counts.